fridge-dev/blog/README.md

 * Flush notes from scratch pad
 * Update description of blog
 * Add proper footer for each page, or customize the existing one github adds on (if possible)
+* Have About Me section header/footer on each page.
+* Automate indexing of `posts/` in the table of contents
+* Link to other blog posts from a post page.